caseyferrara/Netflix-Case-Study/README.md

 ## 5. Analyze

-In our analysis phase, I'm focusing on key aspects of Netflix's content evolution.
+In the analyze phase, I'm focusing on key aspects of Netflix's content evolution.
 I'll examine genre distribution over time to see which genres have become more or less prevalent, reflecting shifts in viewer preferences.
 Another aspect is the balance between movies and TV shows, determining if there's a trend favoring one content type.
-We'll also analyze the release years of titles to understand if Netflix is focusing on newer or older content.
-Additionally, we'll explore content diversity across different geographical regions to see if Netflix's library varies by region.
-This analysis aims to provide a nuanced understanding of how Netflix's content strategy has evolved, offering insights for data-driven decisions.
+I'll also analyze the year-over-year growth of Netlfix's content to help us understand their content strategy.
+Additionally, I'll explore content diversity across different geographical regions to see if Netflix's library varies by region.
+This analysis aims to provide an understanding of how Netflix's content strategy has evolved, offering insights for data-driven decisions.

 ### 5.1 Genre Distribution Trends

-In my Genre Distribution Trends analysis, I'll explore the changes of genres on Netflix over the years.
+I'll explore the changes of genres on Netflix over the years.
 This will reveal shifts in viewer preferences and adaptations in Netflix's portfolio.
 My focus will be on identifying trends.
 This analysis aims to understand Netflix's content diversification strategy which will provide insights into its content acquisition and production decisions.

 ```
 WITH SplitGenres AS (